Arenal Volcano: Geographic setting and description

 Arenal is one of seven historically active Costa Rican volcanoes along with Poás, Irazú, Miravalles, Orosí, Rincón de la Vieja complex, and Turrialba.
 It was Costa Rica's most active volcano until 2010, and one of the ten most active volcanoes in the world.
 It has been studied by seismologists for many years.
 The volcano is located at the center of Arenal Volcano National Park in the northern zone of the country, 15 km southwest of the La Fortuna district in San Carlos (canton), Costa Rica.

 Arenal Volcano area is an important watershed for the Arenal Lake Reservoir.
 The reservoir's water is used for hydroelectric power.
 It is also connected to the national system.

+Geologically, the volcanic complex sits along the structural transition zone between the Cordillera de Tilarán and the Cordillera Volcánica de Guanacaste, where regional fault systems feed an extensive geothermal and hydrothermal network surrounding the basin.

 Arenal has several eruptive vents.
 Chato is a dormant stratovolcanic cone.
 It is believed that Chato first erupted 38,000 years ago during the Pleistocene period and last erupted about 3,500 years ago.
 Chatito is a lava dome with an elevation of 1100 m.
 Espina is another lava dome.

 A study published in 2022 analyzed the long-term eruptive behavior of Arenal Volcano, which remained active from 1968 until 2010.
 The study identified Arenal as an open-vent system, meaning that magma was consistently supplied to the surface without major explosive events.
 Researchers examined how magma ascent, degassing, and structural changes influenced the volcano's eruptive patterns.
 The study also suggested that while Arenal is currently dormant, future activity is likely due to its persistent magmatic supply.